Jun 02, 2020 · 3 min read

 You might use tinted glass, screens, and heavy curtains designed to block out UV rays, in both your car and your home.

 Start your free trial (plus shipping and handling)

 0: Total newbie.
 You’re not practicing any sun protection — but now you know how to get started!

 1–3: Budding novice.
 You’ve got some basic sun protection down — you might even remember to use sunscreen with at least SPF 30 every day! — but there’s some room for improvement.

 4–6: Experienced.
 You’re pretty experienced when it comes to wearing sunscreen and probably already knew most of these tips.
 There are a few extra lifestyle changes you can make so that your sun protection is even better!

 7–9: Expert.
 Your sun protection is #Goals — your sunscreen application is flawless and you lead a sun-conscious lifestyle that keeps you even safer.
 Bravo!

 Get custom skincare led by dermatologists when you sign up for Curology and get your first month free.
-You’ll be paired with one of our in-house medical providers who will prescribe you a custom cream with a mix of 3 ingredients to target signs of sun damage like dark spots and signs of aging.
+You’ll be paired with one of our in-house medical providers who will prescribe you a Custom Formula with a mix of 3 ingredients to help target signs of sun damage like dark spots and signs of aging.
 You’ll just pay $4.95 (plus tax) to cover the cost of shipping and handling.